boltgolt/howdy/README.md

 ## Installation

-Howdy is currently available for Ubuntu/Debian and Arch Linux.
+Howdy is currently available for Debian/Ubuntu and Arch Linux.
 If you’re interested in packaging Howdy for your distro, don’t hesitate to open an issue.
+If you're using Fedora and want to work on a RPM port, take a look at [#26](https://github.com/boltgolt/howdy/issues/26).

 **Note:** The build of dlib can hang on 100% for over a minute, give it time.